-Pennylane Shen holds a Master’s Degree in Visual Culture Theory from New York University and a Bachelor of arts’ Degree in Art and Art History from the University of Toronto.
-In the still under-developed field of Visual Culture, she has lectured at various forums in New York, New York; London, England; Toronto, Ontario; Chicago, Illinois; and Seoul, South Korea.
-Pennylane’s research interests and publications discuss the politics of representation, gender and identity in popular culture, film and fine art.
+Since 2008, Pennylane has offered one-on-one artist consultations, workshops, seminars and brand development through her own company, Dazed and Confucius Consulting; assisting and advising emerging artists on how to achieve their career goals in the fine art industry.
+Pennylane holds a Master’s Degree in Visual Culture Theory from New York University and has lectured at various forums including New York, London, Toronto, Chicago and Seoul.
+Her research interests and publications discuss the politics of representation, gender and identity in popular culture, film and fine art.

-At Langara College, Pennylane is responsible for creating and currently instructing the courses: Marketing for the Fine Artist and The Photographic Concept, both found in the Photography Department.
+At Langara College, Pennylane is responsible for creating and currently instructing the courses: Marketing for the Fine Artist and The Photographic Concept.
+An avid supporter of community arts and culture, she sits on the board for the Vancouver General Hospital and UBC Foundation, Art for Life Art Auction and the Vancouver Asian Film Festival.

 Image above taken by Kailey Fuller-Jackson

-Pennylane offers individualized consultations that consist of a review of your work, an initial critique and discussion, suggestions, guidance and setting goals for a particular direction.
-Consultations vary in topics, including breaking into the gallery industry, improving or fine-tuning your current body of work or applying to a residency, school or competition.
+Pennylane offers individualized consultations that consist of an initial critique and discussion, marketing and promotional guidance and goal-setting.
+Consultations topics may include: developing branding tools, breaking into the gallery industry, identifying an audience, fine-tuning a body of work, applying to a residency, school, grant or competition.
+Pennylane also specializes in writing services such as: artist statements, CVs, ghost-writing exhibition statements, proposals and press releases.

 Navigating the Art Industry: Professional Practices for Emerging Artists is a unique 3-hour seminar designed specifically for emerging artists preparing to approach the commercial and public art industry.
 It is ideal for fine artists of any media pursuing careers in the commercial Vancouver art market or those looking to expand their exhibition repertoire.